wilmixjemin8/WEB6.0/README.md

 # WEB6.0
 ===========

-  AJAVA(ADVANCEDJAVA) is  otherwise known as  WEB6.0 is  used  for  cloudcomputing  with  JAS Technology  and it  is  US-BASED Technology.
+AJAVA(ADVANCEDJAVA) is otherwise known as WEB6.0 is used for Remotewebapplication with JAS P.L and it is US-BASED ProgrammingLanguage